-Today we find remarkable agreement on expectations for vastly improved ocean data management a decade from now -- capabilities that will help to bring significant benefits to ocean research and to society.
+There is remarkable agreement in expectations today for vastly improved ocean data management a decade from now -- capabilities that will help to bring significant benefits to ocean research and to society.
 Advancing data management to such a degree, however, will require cultural and policy changes that are slow to effect.
 The technological foundations upon which data management systems are built are certain to continue advancing rapidly in parallel.
 These considerations argue for adopting attitudes of pragmatism and realism when planning data management strategies.

-In this paper we follow those guidelines as we outline opportunities for progress in ocean data management.
+In this paper we adopt those attitudes as we outline opportunities for progress in ocean data management.
 We begin with a synopsis of expectations for integrated ocean data management a decade from now.
 We discuss factors that should be considered by those evaluating candidate "standards".
-Then we highlight challenges and opportunities in a number of technical areas, including "Web 2.0" technologies, data modeling, data discovery and metadata, real-time operational data, archival of data, biological data management and satellite data management.
-We discuss the value of investments in the development of software toolkits to accelerating progress.
-We conclude the paper by recommending a few specific, short term targets for implementation, that we believe to be both significant and achievable, and calling for action by community leadership to effect these advances.
+We highlight challenges and opportunities in a number of technical areas, including "Web 2.0" applications, data modeling, data discovery and metadata, real-time operational data, archival of data, biological data management and satellite data management.
+We discuss the importance of investments in the development of software toolkits to accelerate progress.

+We conclude the paper by recommending a few specific, short term targets for implementation, that we believe to be both significant and achievable, and calling for action by community leadership to effect these advancements.